ChrstphrHll/npc_gen/students/Brannos Bellas.md

 ---
 ### Description
 - 6th year Human Barbarian in Fiesn
-- wavy auburn hair that's parted to the left, Amber eyes, and Dark Brown skin
+- shoulder length straight auburn hair that's plain, Amber eyes, and Dark Brown skin
 - Is Progressive and Opportunistic, and has Balance as their ideal

 ### Organizations